Magic Glossary- definitions of familiar magical terms

 Stodare Egg

 Proper name for the hollow egg used to vanish a silk.
-Used in the Silk In Egg effect.
+Used in the Silk To Egg effect.

 Topit

-Large pocket in the lining of a jacket that allows the magician to vanish items by tossing them secretly and smoothly into the pocket.
+Large pocket built into the lining of a jacket that allows the magician to vanish items by tossing them secretly and smoothly into the pocket.

 Voila